node-unicode/node-unicode-data/README.md

 ## Generating the data

-`npm run-script download` (re-)downloads the Unicode source files for all the Unicode versions defined in `data/resources.js`, saving them in the `data` folder.
+`npm run download` (re-)downloads the Unicode source files for all the Unicode versions defined in `data/resources.js`, saving them in the `data` folder.

-`npm run-script build` generates data for categories, scripts, blocks, and properties for all the Unicode versions defined in `data/resources.js`.
-This may take a few minutes… In total, roughly 1.5 GB of data is generated.
-The regular expressions are generated using [Regenerate](https://mths.be/regenerate).
+`npm run build` generates data for all the Unicode versions defined in `data/resources.js`.
+This may take a few minutes… The regular expressions are generated using [Regenerate](https://mths.be/regenerate).

 ## Testing